zerotwoadarsh/zerotwoadarsh/README.md

 - 👋 Hi, I’m Adarsh Kushwaha.
-- 👀 I’m interested in Web Development and Open Source.
+- 👀 I’m interested in Web Dev, UI/UX, Community work and Open Source.
 - 🌱 I’m currently learning Bootstrap and React.
 - 💞️ I’m looking to collaborate on React application.
-- 📫 How to reach me @zerotwoadarsh is user name on Twitter
+- 📫 How to reach me on Twitter: https://twitter.com/zerotwoadarsh

 <!---
 zerotwoadarsh/zerotwoadarsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.